strawmanpoems/strawman/poems/012_buy_more_shit.md

 shit to click swipe text tweet tap snap dbl-shit click chat code fuck and big data shit,
 and shit to make more shit.
+on your knees and unbuckle it, spread the lily-white valley cheeks and get in line yo give us a good ol' zucker-jobs right smack dab on the anus.

 lay your body on bed of crisp white hay, crackling under whats left of your dry and sweating skin,